Bradenm1/Zombie-master-ai/README.md

 * Use traps
 * Spawn all types of zombies
 * Command zombies
-* Kill Zombies (No players are near them)
+* Kill zombies (No players are near them)
+* Use explosions

 ### Installation

 * Download Zombie Master Gamemode
-* Install in bot at Garrys Mod Addons folder
+* Install at Garrys Mod Addons folder

 ### Usage